 Common uses: Snares, toms, guitar and bass cabinets, brass, powerful vocals

 The Sennheiser MD421 II is known primarily as a high-end drum mic but is also commonly used for miking guitar cabs, brass, and even vocal applications similar to the SM7B.
 It boasts a 5-position bass control to help shape low-end response, making it particularly good for miking bass amps and toms.

 Best Microphones Over $500

 As we move into our final price category, it’s easy to get a bit of sticker shock.
 Understand that these mics are the best of the best, and buying one of these assures you ultimate performance in a microphone that will last you a lifetime.
 Look up some of these mics and you’ll see that they have incredible resale value and only get better with age.

 Warm Audio WA-87

 Common uses: Vocals, drum overheads, piano, acoustic guitar

-Warm Audio’s WA-87 has quickly made a name for itself as a Neumann U87 clone that actually provides a close match to the Neumann sound.
+Warm Audio’s WA-87 has quickly made a name for itself as a Neumann U87 clone that actually provides a close match to the mid range warmth of a Neumann without the excessive pricetag.
 Many producers swear in online forums that they can’t tell the difference in a blind test, and at one sixth of the price of a real U87, the WA-87 is definitely worth a long look.